Batodonoides: Batodonoides powayensis

-B. vanhouteni
+Batodonoides vanhouteni

 Based on the size of its molar teeth, it is estimated that Batodonoides vanhouteni may have weighed only 0.93-1.82 grams (with 1.3 g most likely).
 The species lived about 53 million years ago during the early Eocene Epoch in North America.

-B. vanhouteni, described in 1998 by Bloch and colleagues, is the oldest species, and was discovered in Wasatchian deposits in Wyoming, USA.
+Batodonoides vanhouteni, described in 1998 by Bloch and colleagues, is the oldest species, and was discovered in Wasatchian deposits in Wyoming, USA.
 It is based on a juvenile specimen, consisting of a mandible and some teeth.